StellarSerene/UnityMol/README.md

 - Clone the repo with **git lfs installed** and open the project using the 2019.4.21f1 version of Unity.
 - `MainUIScene.unity` is the main scene for desktop.
 - `MainScene_VR_Desktop.unity` is the Virtual Reality (VR) scene that has a switch to turn VR on/off.

-### APBS

-The integration of APBS tools was mainly done by Joseph Laurenti from Nathan Baker's group at PNNL.

-First, install PDB2PQR and APBS (https://sourceforge.net/projects/pdb2pqr/  &  https://sourceforge.net/projects/apbs/), for example with "C:/APBS_PDB2PQR/apbs/bin/apbs.exe" & "C:/APBS_PDB2PQR/pdb2pqr/pdb2pqr.exe".
-Set executable path by clicking the first button of the PDB2PQR menu, UnityMol will look in sub directories for apbs and pdb2pqr binaries.

-Note that some steps will load another molecular file and hide the previous one.

-APBS tools are not binded to APIPython functions so you cannot script APBS calls for now.

 ### Additional configuration for the VR scene